thedeveloperyug/Linux_Driver_Programs/README.md

 - **`<linux/gpio.h>`**: Provides functions and macros for interacting with General-Purpose Input/Output (GPIO) pins.
 - **`<linux/interrupt.h>`**: Used for handling hardware interrupts.

-Each program’s directory contains a `README.md` file specifying the exact header files used.

 ## Getting Started